 If you’re not sure, keep teaching and form a good game plan.
 Hang in there as long as you can.

-- Read Awakened: Change Your Mindset to Transform Your Teaching and learn how to perceive teaching as a less stressful job.
+- Read my book Awakened: Change Your Mindset to Transform Your Teaching and learn how to perceive teaching as a less stressful job.

-- Read Unshakeable: 20 Ways to Enjoy Teaching Every Day…No Matter What and get ideas for infusing your day with meaning, purpose, and joy.
-(Remember, there’s a free online book club starting in February!)
+- Read my book Unshakeable: 20 Ways to Enjoy Teaching Every Day…No Matter What and get ideas for infusing your day with meaning, purpose, and joy.

-- Join The 40 Hour Teacher Workweek Club and get productivity hacks to help you achieve work/life balance so teaching isn’t such an all-consuming job.
+- Join my 40 Hour Teacher Workweek program and get productivity strategies to help you achieve work/life balance so teaching isn’t such an all-consuming job.

 If and when you hit that breaking point — your gut feeling is to go, and the reasons to leave truly outweigh the reasons to stay — you’ll know, and you should trust that knowing within yourself.